Vessels under 16 feet

 Recreational vessels are required to display navigation lights between sunset and sunrise and during periods of reduced visibility (fog, rain, haze, etc).
 The U.S. Coast Guard Navigation Rules specify lighting requirements for every description of watercraft.
 The information provided in the attached link is for vessels less than 65.5 feet/20 meters in length.

 We further suggest that you equip your vessel with an anchor and a sufficient amount of anchor line; a de-watering device, such as a bilge pump in the event of flooding; and an oar, paddle or other alternative means of propulsion in case your engine fails.
 If the above equipment requirements and suggestions are met, you may be eligible to display an FWC or Coast Guard Auxiliary safety decal.
-For more information, please contact your local FWC office.
+For more information, please contact your local FWC Regional Office.